Postpartum blues: Treatment

+Additional supportive interventions have also been studied.
+Structured peer-support programs, even those delivered through telephone conversations, have been shown to reduce postpartum mood symptoms.
+A randomized clinical trial found that mothers who received scheduled peer support during the late stages of pregnancy and continuing into the first two months of the postpartum period had significantly lower depression scores at two months postpartum compared to mothers receiving routine care.
+Another qualitative study demonstrated that consistent social support from partners, family, and peers is an important component in the postpartum period, but is oftentimes variable due to stigma, cultural differences, and limited follow-up conversations.

 If symptoms do not resolve within two weeks or if they interfere with functioning, individuals are encouraged to contact their healthcare provider.
 Early diagnosis and treatment of more severe postpartum psychiatric conditions, such as postpartum depression, postpartum anxiety, and postpartum psychosis, are critical for improved outcomes in both the parent and child.

 Prognosis

 Most mothers who develop postpartum blues experience complete resolution of symptoms by two weeks.
 However, a number of prospective studies have identified more severe postpartum blues as an independent risk factor for developing subsequent postpartum depression.
 More research is necessary to fully elucidate the association between postpartum blues and postpartum depression.

 Epidemiology

 Postpartum blues is a very common condition, affecting around 50–80% of new mothers based on most sources.
 However, estimates of prevalence vary greatly in the literature, from 26 to 85%, depending on the criteria used.
 Precise rates are difficult to obtain given lack of standardized diagnostic criteria, inconsistency of presentation to medical care, and methodological limitations of retrospective reporting of symptoms.

 Evidence demonstrates that postpartum blues exists across a variety of countries and cultures, however there is considerable heterogeneity in reported prevalence rates.
 For instance, reports of prevalence of postpartum blues in the literature vary from 15% in Japan to 60% in Iran.
 Underreporting of symptoms due to cultural norms and expectations may be one explanation for this heterogeneity.